wkhattak/Extended-Kalman-Filters/README.md

 3. Compile: `cmake .. && make`
    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF `
----

 ## Usage
----

 ### With Simulator

 Follow the build instructions above.
-Once the program is running, start the simulator. you should see a *connected!!!* message upon successful connection between the simulator and the c++ program.
+Once the program is running, start the simulator.
+You should see a *connected!!!* message upon successful connection between the simulator and the c++ program.
 Hit the *Start button*.
 The output should be same as shown [here]()(https://github.com/wkhattak/Extended-Kalman-Filters#accuracy).

 ### Without Simulator